bozanarh/commitLogSimulator/README.txt

 - Assumed random arrival of log commits.
 (Assignement did not specify arrival rate, so I have chosen simplest solution)
 - Writers are writing log to the stdout whcih is piped into readers.
 Requirements did not specify I have to use file.
 - Assignment required reader and writer to be provided as separate jar files, so I did not reuse much of code that is shared.
 I could move it potentially into a common package, but it might be too heavy for this small example.
-- Config file is provided as input argument to both reader and writer
+- Config file is provided as input argument to both reader and writer.
+You need to provide absolute path of the file.

 TODO: